Thru-hiking the Tahoe Rim Trail showed me I hardly knew my childhood backyard—and the ideas I held about what’s possible.

 Pulling myself together, I started up the rocky slope.

-The trail was gorgeous, a bit rocky, but led towards grand views of Lake Aloha.
+The trail was gorgeous, a bit rocky, but led towards some grand views, something anyone who ever did the best Grand Canyon hikes can relate to.
 The lupines were in bloom and the Lake Aloha area hands down has the best views along the Tahoe Rim Trail.

 To myself, I muttered, “be smart, stop here for a night, or two, to enjoy this,” but my ego wouldn’t allow it.
 Conflicted inside, I battle with myself.
 I came out here to look inside myself, relive those missed opportunities during my childhood, and yet I put myself in a position to where I also didn’t want to disappoint myself by not meeting the standard I had set.